 Ease of Use

 Both of the back feet of the HT2150ST sit on adjustable screws, allowing you to level the unit if it's sitting on a tilted surface.
-The front leg slides freely up and down when a button is depressed and locks into place when the button is released.
-It is quite easy to adjust the angle of the projector by first pulling the front leg all the way out, then pushing the button and slowly lowering the unit until the image is at the proper height, and then releasing the button.
-The front leg is somewhat shorter than most models', but our testers didn't find this to be a hindrance.
+The front leg slides freely up and down when a button is depressed and locks into place when released.
+It is quite easy to adjust the projector's angle by first pulling the front leg all the way out, pushing the button, slowly lowering the unit until the image is at the proper height, and then releasing the button.
+The front leg is somewhat shorter than most models', but our testers confirm that this is not a hindrance.
 The only inconvenience of the projector body itself is its size.
-The BenQ HT2150ST is both the heaviest and largest model we tested, and is thus the least portable.
-At 7.3 pounds it's not immobile, but certainly is not a great choice for people who will be traveling with their projector.
+The HT2150ST is one of the heaviest and largest models we tested and is thus not very portable.
+At 7.3 pounds, it's not immobile but certainly is not a great choice for people who will be traveling with their projector.

 The remote control for the HT2150ST is also a favorite among our testers.
 Its buttons are well labeled and easy to press.
 The button layout is intuitive, allowing you to easily scroll through color modes, adjust contrast and other settings, and correct for keystoning.
 The entire control panel is backlit with a red light that doesn't affect your night vision but still allows you to clearly read the labels on each button.
 The light stays on for about eight seconds after you've pushed a button and can also be turned off instantly by pushing the 'light' button in the upper right-hand corner.
 This backlight is especially useful if you're using the projector's built-in speakers, as it allows you to easily adjust the volume mid-movie.

 We measured the brightness of this projector at 1449 lumens, which is about less than the manufacturer's claim of 2200 lumens.
 This makes it one of the dimmest model in our tests for a full-size (non-pico) unit.